Our Experts’ Favorite Fantasy Football Breakouts for 2019

 Who are the players who could catapult themselves into the top tiers of their positions this season?
 Which Year 2 wide receivers are primed for big years?

 Our panel of seven analysts highlight the potential fantasy football breakouts for 2019.
+Be sure to also check out our experts’ latest rankings in our Draft Kit.

 Chris Raybon: Christian Kirk, WR, Arizona Cardinals